jbreckmckye/jbreckmckye.github.io/source/_posts/net-yaroze.markdown

 All the same, though, there’s some great ideas here.
 The opening cutscene has the character subtly demonstrate the game’s basic box-throwing mechanics, which is quite a clever touch from a design perspective.
 There’s a cornucopia of hidden items, which adds a bit of replay value, and the game rewards players for spotting exploits in the game’s physics and enemy behaviour.
 It’s probably the crown jewel of Yaroze development.

 _Trivia:_ What else did Mitsuru Kamiyama do?
-A parody of Final Fantasy VII named [Fatal Fantasy VII](https://www.youtube.com/watch?v=uHFpNBOl004) (I am yet to find a demo disc), before later actually joining Square Enix as a programmer, eventually directing _Final Fantasy: Crystal Chronicles_.
+A parody of Final Fantasy VII named [Fatal Fantasy VII](https://www.youtube.com/watch?v=uHFpNBOl004) (I am yet to find a demo disc - any leads on this would be welcome), before later actually joining Square Enix as a programmer, eventually directing _Final Fantasy: Crystal Chronicles_.

 ### 12\.
 Bouncer 2, Scott Evans